luciolucio/holi/RELEASING.md

 Tag the new version

 ```
-git tag 0.1.0 -F tag.txt        <-- Use the new version here
+git tag 0.1.0 -F tag.txt        <-- Use the new version here and in the line below
+git push origin 0.1.0
 ```

 and change CUSTOM.md: